 It truly is, a life long process.

-formative component of who we become, and the kind of life we will have.
+major formative component of who we become, and the kind of life we will have.

 So, what is that process?

 Much of what we learn are the very practical things necessary for human survival and "fitting-in".

 There is also the formal education process - school: even there “Education” is far from being just

-provide more specialized training.
+also provide more specialized training.

 your own, unique potential.

 But there are many other things to learn in the process of becoming an empowered human

 When looked at this way, it is easy to see that education is a process: a life-long, dynamically

-ongoing process that begins at birth - and only stops when we make our final transition.
+organic ongoing process that begins at birth - and only stops when we make our final transition.

 |Dawn Cove Abbey

-Roadside Assistance For Your Journey Through Life
+"Roadside Assistance" For Your Journey Through Life

 - Dedicated to helping people return (and maintain) sanity and decency to life -

 From the eBook: "One!
-The Journey hOMe", by Klaas Tuinman © 2007-2017
+The Journey hOMe", by Klaas Tuinman M.A © 2007-2019